NEW authors should always write what they know – or so the old adage goes.

 “I don’t mention everyone by name, and I don’t slag anyone off,” he said.
 “It’s a great advert for the place.”

-So much so that Spears hopes that his book will one day go from page to silver screen, and dreams of cameras popping up around the town if producers manage to get their hands of the movie rights.
+So much so that David hopes that his book will one day go from page to silver screen, and dreams of cameras popping up around the town if producers manage to get their hands of the movie rights.